Forklifts a hot item this month

 Theft victims offer thanks

-Thieves didnt return any of the items stolen from their car in Wayside Park parking lot, but Simon Woodward and Lenette Sitter would like to thank everyone who offered to help.
+Thieves didnt return any of the items stolen from their car in Wayside Park parking lot, but travelling companions Simon Woodward and Lenette Sitter would like to thank everyone who offered to help.

-The couple had their car broken into last week, on the evening before they were to move into their new place.
+The friends had their car broken into last week, on the evening before they were to move into their new place.
 All of their clothes and possessions were taken from the car.

 People called to offer the pair clothes, and the Re-Use-It Centre and Community Services Society pitched in to help Woodward and Sitter get back on their feet.